feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   ```

   > You could, for example, return `{ name1: message, name2: message }` which might be more suitable for a UI.

+- **Internationalization of Messages**

-  > You can consider using ajv-i18n, together with the messages option, to internationalize your error messages.
+  You can consider using [ajv-i18n](https://github.com/epoberezkin/ajv-i18n), together with ajv's `messages` option, to internationalize your error messages.

+  You can also consider copying `addNewErrorDflt`, the default error message formatter, modifying it for your needs, and using that as `newFormattedMessages`.

 {% hooksApiFootnote validateSchema %}